pusnaik2016/gitActionTest/README.md

 ### 🧹 Cleanup Resources

-When you're done experimenting or need to tear down all AWS resources to avoid ongoing charges, you can do using GitHub Actions Workflow**
+When you're done experimenting or need to delete all created AWS resources to avoid ongoing charges, you can do using GitHub Actions Workflow**
 ```bash
 gh workflow run cleanup.yml
 ```

+This requires the GitHub CLI (`gh`) to be installed and authenticated.

 Both methods will systematically delete all created AWS resources including ECS services, clusters, load balancers, target groups, VPC components, security groups, ECR repositories (and all images), CloudWatch log groups, and IAM roles.
 The process typically completes in 3-5 minutes and leaves your AWS account clean.